SeisoLLC/easy_infra/CONTRIBUTING.md

   print(list(constants.TOOLS))"
 ```

-To see the possible enviornments, run the following command.
+To see the possible environments, run the following command.
 If you don't specify a environment, `build` will assume that you want to build "all" of
 the supported environments for the specified tool(s).

 ```bash